 Flannel frays nicely, making your ragged edges a bit more lush than they would be if you either omitted the middle layer or used quilting cottons in that spot.
 Do keep in mind that a middle layer adds more weight to the quilt, and the larger the quilt, the heavier it will be.
 Omit the batting layer if you prefer.

-You’ll find that it’s easier to sew multiple layers accurately when you use a walking foot, also called an even-feed presser foot, but a special foot is not a requirement.
+You’ll find that it’s easier to sew multiple layers accurately when you use a walking foot, also called an even-feed presser foot, but a special foot is not required.
 Mine had gone missing when I assembled this quilt, and although it does have some bobbles, it’s warm and comfy and not terribly mismatched.

 The Indian Hatchet rag quilt finishes at about 55" x 73" as shown.
 Add borders to the quilt to increase its size.